Becca Heller

-Rebecca Heller is a lawyer specializing in human rights.
+Rebecca Heller is an American lawyer specializing in human rights.
 She is known for her opposition to the Trump travel ban, and for her work providing legal assistance to refugees through the International Refugee Assistance Project, which she co-founded and directs.

 Education and career

 Heller is the daughter of a physician and a teacher and she grew up in Piedmont, California.
 She was a rebellious high school student, often skipping classes, competing for a different school's debate team, and graduating late because of a missed physical education requirement.
 She graduated from Dartmouth College in 2005 and became a Fulbright Scholar in Malawi, working there on issues of food policy.
 She earned her J.D. from Yale Law School in 2010 and has worked as a visiting lecturer at Yale Law since 2010.
 Heller has a daughter.

 Refugee assistance

 Heller founded the International Refugee Assistance Project in 2008 as the Iraqi Refugee Assistance Project, after encountering Iraqi refugees on a side trip to Jordan during a summer internship in Israel, and learning of their need for legal assistance in obtaining resettlement.
 She calls herself "an intensely neurotic and self-critical Jew", and has likened the recent treatment of refugees from the Middle East to the treatment received by Jewish refugees from Nazi Germany.